Antibiotics for dogs: The complete guide and 16+ types

 • Answers to non-urgent questions

-When booking a video call with a vet, you'll be asked a few questions about your pet’s health issue.
-Depending on the issue, you may also be asked to fill out a longer questionnaire about their symptoms and share photographs of them so our veterinarians can better understand what’s going on.
-You’ll then pick an appointment time that works best for you.
+When booking the call online, you'll be asked a few questions about your pet.
+Depending on the issue, you may need to fill out a longer questionnaire about their symptoms or share photographs of them so our veterinarians can better understand what’s going on.
+You’ll then pick an appointment time.
+Make sure your pet will be with you at that time — the vet will need to see them on the call.

-During your video call, one of our licensed veterinarians will talk to you about the symptoms your pet is experiencing, ask you questions, review your pet’s medical history if you’ve provided it, and answer any questions you have.
-The vet will ask to see your pet and their environment.
-And they may ask you to perform some simple checks on them if needed.
+One of our vets will talk to you about the symptoms your pet is experiencing, ask you questions, review your pet’s medical history if you’ve provided it, look at your pet on camera, and answer any questions you have.
+They may ask you to perform some simple checks on your pet, like raising their gums, if needed.

-After your video call, the vet will send you a message with a custom treatment plan to help your pet feel better, including a link to buy any recommended prescription or over-the-counter medications.
+The vet will send you a message with a custom treatment plan to help your pet feel better, including a link to buy any recommended prescription or over-the-counter medications.
 Place your order and we’ll ship it free.
+If you have any questions, you can message your vet anytime or book another appointment with the same vet to follow up.

 Our vets can provide care and prescriptions for more than 150 issues — and over 90% of cases can be treated virtually.